 Under a full moon and lunar eclipse, the opening reception for my watercolor exhibit, Paintings from the Rock Garden, in Lanesboro, MN felt… well— auspicious.
 Visitors came from Saint Paul, Winona and the surrounding area for food, wine, music and art— discerning eyes saw beauty and death in the rock garden paintings.
 Lanesboro gallery lighting is outstanding; my watercolors are alive with color on the black walls.
 I appreciate the warmth and generosity of the kindred spirits who came to explore watercolor with me.
-If you missed the opening, the show continues through May 31.
+If you missed the opening, the show is up through May 31.

 I was particularly grateful for a conversation with nine year old Daria.
 She was fascinated by two paintings of dragon flies from the “Fleeting World” series.
 Until now, I’ve never displayed these paintings; the subject doesn’t fit conventional views of beauty.
 And, well, art is supposed to express beauty, isn’t it?
 Daria loves dragon flies and she was intrigued by these images.
 I was surprised when she and her father fetched me to discuss the dragon fly in this painting.
 Her father told me Daria had a question.
 She asked, “Is the dragon fly alive… or is it dead?”